Teklar223/Modular-IEO-System/README.md

 # Text Encryption Exercise

-A .net oriented exercise for @SAP-Gigya
+A Modular Input->Encryption->Output system I created as part of a .net oriented exercise for @SAP-Gigya

 ## What is the exercise?
 Firstly, you can look at the `exercise_specifications.png` file to see the exact wording, but my understanding is that I was to create a modular system that inputs data, processes it, and outputs it, where the modularity is for each step and the data is text\files etc...